 - a.
 Two Engines and one ambulance. - b.
-After arrival and confirmation of Level 3, need a minimum of six HazMat Specialists, one of which should be an officer. - c.
+After arrival and confirmation of Level 3, need a minimum of six HazMat Specialists, one of which should be a Company Officer. - c.
 Notify Fire Chief. - d.
 Depending on needs: - 1.
 Request additional on-duty HazMat Specialists. - 2.
 Request off-duty HazMat Specialists. - 3.
-Request Yuba Sutter Hazardous Materials Response Team. - 4.
+Reguest Yuba Sutter Hazardous Materials Response Team. - 4.
 Request Butte County HazMat Unit. - 5.
 Notifications to City Manager.
-City Manager may consider a Level III or II EOC activation, based upon effected population and scale of possible evacuations. - 6.
-City should implement an Incident Management Team (internally) and request to go into Unified Command with the YCPD, YCFD, YC Public Works, and Environmental Health.
+The City Manager may consider a Level III or II EOC activation based on the affected population and the scale of possible evacuations. - 6.
+The city should implement an Incident Management Team (internally) and request to go into Unified Command with the YCPD, YCFD, YC Public Works, and Environmental Health.
 An Incident Command Post should be established. - 7.
 Shelter In Place Orders may be given priority to limit exposure to the population. - 8.
 The Public Information Officer will keep the news media and public informed of the current situation and provide information on appropriate actions to be taken. - 9.
-The EOC Director, through the Liaison Officer, should contact the Superintendent of the Yuba City Unified School District and the Sutter County Superintendent of Schools should advise them of the current and projected situation.
-In addition, request access of school buses for potential evacuation. - 10.
+The EOC Director, through the Liaison Officer, should contact the Superintendent of the Yuba City Unified School District, and the Sutter County Superintendent of Schools should advise them of the current and projected situation.
+In addition, request access to school buses for potential evacuation. - 10.
 Department Operations Center (DOC) may be established. - 11.
-Determine if Department's Continuity of Operations Plans should be implemented.
+Determine if the Department's Continuity of Operations Plans should be implemented.

-Yuba City Dispatch coordinates the initial response to calls for hazardous materials incident in the City.
-The Incident Commander along with members from the Hazardous Materials Team may work together at a Hazardous Materials incident to determine the need to activate the YSHMRT response.
+Yuba City Dispatch coordinates the initial response to calls for hazardous materials incidents in the City.
+The Incident Commander, along with members from the Hazardous Materials Team, may work together at a Hazardous Materials incident to determine the need to activate the Yuba-Sutter Hazardous Materials Response Team (YSHMRT) response.
 The individual tasked with activating the YSHMRT will utilize the following information: